When levies apply

 Quarterly

-Quarterly returns and payments are for ginger sold or exported.
+Quarterly returns and payments are for ginger (other than seed ginger) sold.

 Return and payment must be received by: